-If you are unsure what your commodity code is, click this link, as shown in the screenshot, above to the Northern Ireland Online Tariff tool, where you can look up the correct commodity code, or alternatively visit GOV.UK.
+If you are unsure what your commodity code is, click the this link text, as shown in the screenshot, to the Northern Ireland Online Tariff tool on GOV.UK, where you can look up the correct commodity code.

 The TSS Portal also allows users to search for Commodity Code by short description - see screenshot below.